Applications are accepted throughout the summer, so no need to wait 👉 Click here to download

 We do accept that sometimes there are exceptional circumstances that prohibit you from completing these courses.
 If you find yourself struggling with the qualification, our support staff will always try to help you find a workable resolution.
 However, if you are studying a free course and choose to withdraw, you may have to pay a non-completion fee of £85 to cover the administration costs, materials and registration fees.

 *subject to eligibility.

 Successful completion of the course will lead to a better understanding of the subject, which may improve your career prospects.
 You could also progress onto other qualifications in this field, or further Distance Learning courses to continue your CPD.

 Other Distance Learning courses that may be of interest are:

 Other options for further study are:

-Applying for a course is easy, just click ‘Apply for this course’ below.
+Creating an account is easy, just click ‘Apply for this course’ below.